llvm/mlir-www/website/content/getting_started/TestingGuide.md

 * The first and the third tests use `i32` elements, whereas the second uses `i8`.

-This suggest the following naming scheme:
+This suggests the following naming scheme:
 * `@maskedload_to_load_{static|dynamic}_{i32|i8}_{all_true|all_false}`.

 ```mlir